 As companies expand from within, they often find it advantageous to conduct their expanded operations through new subsidiaries or other entities such as partnerships, joint ventures, or special entities.
-In most of these situations, an identifiable segment of the company's existing assets is transferred to the new entity (Subsidiary), and in exchange, the transferring company (Parent) receives equity ownership.
+In most of these situations, an identifiable segment of the company's existing assets is transferred to the new entity, and, in exchange, the transferring company receives equity ownership (as illustrated in the diagram on the next page).